box-community/tool-php-simple-user-reports/README.md

 6. That's it.
 Visit your http://localhost/box-reports/index.php (or equivalent) and you now have an updated version of this super simple app.

+## 2016-10-11 Update Instructions
+This update includes the ability to update users' status, which requires a new field in the database.

+If this is your first installation, simply use the install.sql file.

+If you are upgrading, then just add a BIGINT(20) field named "box_user_id" to the user_stats table.